fabio-looker/fabio-looker.github.io/_posts/2019-10-15-lams-customization-update.md

 ## First, opting out of prescribed rules

-Although it has been possible to opt out of rules from day 1, it wasn't particularly clear in the docs, which I have learned through speakgin with several prospective/actual LAMS users.
+Although it has been possible to opt out of rules from day 1, it wasn't particularly clear in the docs, which I have learned through speaking with several prospective/actual LAMS users.
 So, I've added a new section in the rule customization docs that talks about this in more detail.

 ## Second, the legacy Javascript approach

-Also from day 1, we had the ability for specifying custom rules via Javascript.
+Also from day 1, we offered the ability to specify custom rules via Javascript.
 It was a great feature for telling an extensibility story, but it had some pain points:

 1. The Javascript had to be hosted externally.
 Not only was this inconvenient, but from a governance standpoint, it would be best if the rules were in the same git project as the rest of the model.
 2. The evaluation of the Javascript was done by the same runtime that was running LAMS itself, which put custom rules in a murky security context[1].
 Essentially, using the feature meant anyone with access to the LookML project could also run code on your CI server.
 3. Finally, and perhaps most importantly, the custom rules were not pleasant to write.
-You were expected to export a function which would be fed the entire LookML project, so you would inevitably have to have 30 lines of boilerplate JS for iterating through the project just to apply to the simplest possible of rules.
+You were expected to export a function which would be fed the entire LookML project, so you would inevitably have to have 30 lines of boilerplate JS for iterating through the project just to apply the simplest possible of rules.

 It may not come as a surprise, but I don't think any customers have actually used custom JS rules.
 I am glad we included them, but felt no guilt marking them as a legacy feature (which is just a console message if you do use them).
 And with that, we get to the biggest part of today's article...